Melanelia stygia: Description

 When tested with chemical reagents commonly used in lichen identification, the outer layer shows a brown reaction to potassium hydroxide (K), while tests with calcium hypochlorite (C) and the KC combination show no reaction.
 The inner layer (medulla) typically shows an orange-red reaction when tested with para-phenylenediamine (Pd) due to the presence of fumarprotocetraric acid.
 However, some specimens show no reaction to any of these chemicals, containing either caperatic acid or no detectable substances at all.
+A chemical-profiling study of Icelandic herbarium material detected no major lichen products in M. stygia under its LC-MS conditions, and the authors noted geographic variation in reports, with depsidones such as fumarprotocetraric and protocetraric acids reported from Chinese collections but an absence of major lichen substancess reported for some European material.

 Melanelia stygia is a slow-growing species, with documented annual diameter increases of only 0.5 mm per year under optimal conditions.
 Its growth pattern is characterised by relatively rapid early growth followed by a gradual decrease in growth rate.
 This growth rate is notably slower than most other lichens, likely an adaptation to the harsh conditions of its alpine and arctic habitats where the growing season is limited by persistent snow cover and low temperatures.